NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     Try to automatically determine which images overlap.
 Only supports Worldview style XML camera files.

+--match-first-to-last
+    Match the first several images to several last images by extending the logic of --overlap-limit past the last image to the earliest ones.

 --rotation-weight <double (default: 0.0)>
     A higher weight will penalize more rotation deviations from the original configuration.